mef51/plawt/README.md

 plawt - JSON-like sugar for matplotlib
 ============
-Because sometimes you just want a good looking plot goddamnit.
+Because sometimes you just want a good looking plot damnit.
 I don't like context switching from physics to python, and hopefully this will let me do less of it.

 Installation